-6.0 Community Facilities
+5.0 Community Facilities

+Village Hall

+Village Hall and Church
-6.1 The relatively low population and rural character of the parish mean that community facilities are limited.
-Community facilities include the following:

-6.2 A new village hall is situated in Stoke Cross on the A465 opposite the Plough Inn and Wye Valley Brewery.
-It was completed in 2000 with funds raised locally, through grant bodies and in particular a grant from the National Lottery.
-The current building was constructed on a parcel of land donated by a local benefactor, the late Bill Symonds, founder of Symonds Cider, and the new hall replaced the former school and village hall which used to be situated on the land where the tarmacked car park now stands.

-6.3 The hall is built from red brick with a tiled roof and wooden windows.
-The facilities consist of one large multi-purpose room with a capacity to seat 80 people.
+- 5.1 The relatively low population and rural character of the Parish mean that community facilities are limited. - 5.2 A new Village Hall is situated in Stoke Cross on the A465 opposite the Plough Inn and Wye Valley Brewery.
+It was completed in 2000 with funds raised locally and through grant bodies, in particular the National Lottery.
+The current building was constructed on a parcel of land donated by a local benefactor, the late Bill Symonds, founder of Symonds Cider, and the new hall replaced the former school and Village Hall which were previously sited on the land where the tarmacked car park now stands. - 5.3 The hall is built from red brick with a tiled roof and wooden windows.
+The facilities consist of one large multi-purpose room for the 80 people capacity.
 There is a semi-permanent stage and a proscenium arch with curtains and permanent stage lighting in position.
-The kitchen is well-equipped with cooking facilities and sufficient crockery, cutlery and serving dishes for the 80 - person capacity.
-A public footpath crosses the ground between the car park and the village hall.
-The car park has 22 parking spaces.

-6.4 Stoke Lacy Village Hall is a registered charity (1082078) and is administered by a board of trustees.
+The kitchen is well-equipped with cooking facilities and sufficient crockery, cutlery and serving dishes for the 80 person capacity.
+A public footpath crosses the ground between the car park and the Village Hall.
+The car park has 22 parking spaces. - 5.4 Stoke Lacy Village Hall is a registered charity (1082078) and is administered by a board of trustees.
 The hall is used regularly by a number of interest groups.
-Monthly meetings take place there of the Parish Council, the Women's Institute, Friendship Club and Gardening Club and a Pilates group meets weekly.
+Monthly meetings take place there of the Parish Council, the Women's Institute, Friendship Club and Gardening Club.
 There are also private bookings for small business conferences and training days, children's parties, parties, funeral wakes and exhibitions of local artists work.
 The hall is used as a polling station for elections.